yashMustak/vslib/README.md

 	cout<<"Q. 11 Exists?: "<<list.valueExist(11)<<endl;
    ```

-**5.  ```Doubly Linked List```**: This component helps to create Doubly linked list.
+**5.  ```Doubly Linked List:```** This component helps to create Doubly linked list.
 Presently it only support direct insertion (Pointer insertion is unavailable, which reduces data type list to Char, String, Int, Bouble, Float, Boolean).
 It provides various functions to play with it as listed below.
    * insert(< value >)
    * deleteNodeByValue(< value >)
    * valueExist(< value >)